Painter or Printmaker

 Contemporary 2-dimensional art can range in size from a postage stamp to a whole wall.
 Painters and printmakers generally produce 1 or a limited number of copies of each piece of work.

-Painters use brushes, palette knives and specialized tools to apply colour to a variety of surfaces (for example, canvas, wood, metal, paper, paper-pulp board).
+Painters use brushes, palette knives and specialized tools to artistically apply colour to a variety of surface grounds (for example, canvas, wood, metal, paper, paper-pulp board).
 In general, painters may:

-Printmakers create surfaces, which they then use to print a limited number of the same image on other materials (for example, paper or fabric).
-They may use a variety of methods to create images and transfer them to other surfaces.
+Printmakers prepare surfaces, which they then use to print a limited number of the same image onto other materials (for example, paper or fabric).
+They may use a variety of manual or chemical methods to carve, etch, expose, apply or emboss the original images and transfer them to other surfaces.
+Many of these transfer techniques result in a mirror image of the original.
 These may include:

 Objective (realistic) painters may: